GrammaTech/ddisasm/README.md

 `-F [ --skip-function-analysis ]`
 :   Skip additional analyses to compute more precise function boundaries.

+`--with-souffle-relations`
+:   Package facts/output relations into an AuxData table.

+`--no-cfi-directives`
+:   Do not produce cfi directives.
+Instead it produces symbolic expressions in .eh_frame (this functionality is experimental and does not produce reliable results).

 `-j [ --threads ]`
 :   Number of cores to use.

+`-n [ --no-analysis ]`
+:   Do not perform disassembly.
+This option only parses/loads the binary object into GTIRB.

 `-I [ --interpreter ] arg`
 :   Execute the Souffle interpreter with the specified source directory.